 Here is our guide to adopting a cat using hands-free homing

 - During this period, we can only home cats within 20 miles of the Branch.
 You can find your nearest branch by typing in your postcode at www.cats.org.uk/find-us

 - Enquire.
 If you have found a cat on our website that you are interested in, please use the ‘Contact Us About This Cat’ button under their advert

 - Cat Match.
 If you are found to be a match for your chosen cat, you will be contacted via phone or email.
 You may be asked for proof of your address; and we will need the consent of your landlord, if you live in a rented property.
 Unfortunately, due to lack of cats in the current climate, we are getting so many applications and therefore, can’t reply to everyone.

 - Reservation.
 If you have been matched with your chosen cat, we will contact you to check if you want to reserve the cat.
 If we feel a virtual home visit is required, we will arrange a telephone appointment with a member of our team to find out any further details.
 We can also put you in touch with the fosterer direct, if you would like a chance to discuss anything more about your cat.
 We will arrange for the adoption paperwork to be sent for you to sign.
-The adoption fee of £60 will need to be paid, usually by bank transfer, you will have the option of giving an additional donation if you wish.
+The adoption fee of £85 per cat and £105 per kitten will need to be paid, usually by bank transfer, you will have the option of giving an additional donation if you wish.

 - Bringing your cat home.
-Once the payment and forms are received, we will arrange for a driver to bring your cat safely to your home, adhering to strict government guidance.
-The carrier will be yours to keep, or should you wish you can return it via the CP shop in the High Street.
+Once the payment and forms are received, we can arrange for a driver to bring your cat safely to your home, adhering to strict government guidance.
+Alternatively, collection is also possible.

 - Be supported.
-You will receive a follow-up call, text or email around 3, 7 and 21 days after the adoption to check that your new arrival has settled in.
+You will receive a follow-up call, text or email after the adoption to check that your new arrival has settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice